sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 ## Task 1 - Assign a role to a user

-1. If you are not already logged in as a Global Administrator role, open the Azure Portal and log in.
+1. Go back to the normal browser window where you are logged in as a Global Administrator.

 2. Navigate to **Microsoft Entra ID**  page.

 3. Select on **Users** under the Manage section of the menu.

 4. Select **Chris Green's** account.

 5. Choose **Assigned roles** from the Manage menu.**(1)**

 6. Select **+ Add assignments (2)** and mark the `Application administrator` role **(3)**

 7. Select **Add (4)**

     ![Assigned roles page - showing the selected role](./media/directory-role-select-role.png)